-However, even if there was a range of ties, from the strong to the weak Dai chieftains, with the provincial government or the Beijing court, the political and economic differences between the chieftains and the counties were significant, especially on the degree of Han settlers' interaction with their local natives.
-As new comers, if the Han settlers could not easily join in the collective communal life of the Dai communities in the basins, the non-Dai natives in the mountains could become their next targets.
+However, even if there was a range of ties, from the strong to the weak Dai chieftains, with the provincial government or the Beijing court, the political and economic differences between the chieftains and the counties were significant, especially in the degree of interaction between the Han settlers and their local natives.
+As newcomers, if the Han settlers could not easily join in the collective communal life of the Dai communities in the basins, the non-Dai natives in the mountains could become their next targets.
 Hence, understanding the administrative system of the Meng in the basins and the Quan in the mountains under the chieftain is crucial.
-In the Dai chieftains in southern Yunnan, for instance, in Mengmeng (shuangjiang), Gengma, Menglian, Jinggu (Weiyuan) and Cheli (Sipsongpanna), Meng (or Mong), there was a second level administrative unit for tax and corvee in basins under the chieftain's office.27 In the Quan system there were second level administrative units in mountains under the control of native heads, who were appointed or accepted by the chieftains.
-As the representative of mountains communities, heads of Quan should work as the agency for the chieftain to collect household tax from villagers, and pay a fixed ratio of the tax for the whole Quan area to the Dai chieftain.
+Among the Dai chieftains in southern Yunnan, for instance, in Mengmeng (shuangjiang), Gengma, Menglian, Jinggu (Weiyuan) and Cheli (Sipsongpanna), Meng (or Mong), there was a second level administrative unit for tax and corvée in basins under the chieftain's office.27 In the Quan system there were second level administrative units in mountains under the control of native heads, who were appointed or accepted by the chieftains.
+As the representatives of mountain communities, heads of Quan should work as the agency for the chieftain to collect household tax from villagers, and pay a fixed ratio of the tax for the whole Quan area to the Dai chieftain.
 The name Quan was sometimes replaced by the name Jiaoma in Ximeng or Hai in Mengmian.
-This fixed tax paid by Ouan was recorded as the "silver for mountains and rivers (shan shui vin)" in archives.28 Inside the village community, a custom of autonomy for collective affairs, including the redistribution of collective farmland and the management of village affairs, as well as the selection of village heads, was normally practiced by a committee seat by including reputable elderly people, blacksmiths and ritual specialists along with the village heads.29 But in the basins, the taxation system was a more complex one than that in the mountains.
+This fixed tax paid by Quan was recorded as the 'silver for mountains and rivers (shan shui yin)' in archives.28 Inside the village community, a custom of autonomy for collective affairs, including the redistribution of collective farmland and the management of village affairs, as well as the selection of village heads, was normally practised by a committee seat by including reputable elderly people, blacksmiths and ritual specialists along with village heads.29 But in the basins, the taxation system was a more complex one than that of the mountains.
 Normally farmland could not be sold, especially in the basins.
 The irrigated paddy was classified into three types: the official land (guan tian), the assigned land (fen tian) and the collective land (zhai gong tian).
-The chieftains assigned laborers to farm their official land as the corvee, according to a list of responsibilities of villages.
-Besides this official task, namely all farmland was distributed to villages by the chieftain himself, then the village committee re-distributed these lands to individual families if they were identified as members of this community.30 The leading committee of the villages also
+The chieftains assigned labourers to farm their official land as the corvée, according to a list of responsibilities of villages.
+Besides this official task, namely all farmland was distributed to villages by the chieftain himself, then the village committee re-distributed these lands to individual families if they were identified as members of this community.30 The leading committee of the villages also had the power to assign pieces of collective land to certain people, or to use the rental income to pay for selected village heads or to be used for the costs of public affairs.
+All this farmland was recorded under the fixed ratio of land tax, under the names of villages and households.
+The villagers could use silver, tea or salt to pay the land tax to the chieftain.
+31 Villagers should pay a certain ratio of their grain harvest as their household tax respectively, but all styles of land were unsellable.32 The chieftains collected tax to maintain their army, their family life, to support religious ceremonies, to contribute to the emperors, and, for the Cheli and the Gengma, they paid tribute to